krystianbeduch/todo-list/README.md

 - Priority — indicates the importance level of the task, which can be _High_, _Medium_, or _Low_
 - Completion status — represented by a ✔ symbol when the task is marked as completed
 - Attachment icon — displayed if one or more attachments are associated with the task, indicating additional files or resources linked to it

 This setup provides a clear and informative overview of all tasks, helping users to easily track, prioritize, and manage their work

 ### Add new task
 To add a new task, the user navigates to a dedicated fragment accessible from the bottom navigation menu.
 This fragment presents a form where the user can enter all necessary details for the task creation.
 The form includes the following fields:
-- Task title — a text input where the user specifies the title of the task
+- Task title — a text input where the user specifies the title of the task.
-- Deadline — a date and time picker allowing the user to set the task’s deadline
+- Deadline — a date and time picker allowing the user to set the task’s deadline.
-- Priority — a dropdown menu from which the user selects the task’s priority level (_High_, _Medium_, _Low_) The form is designed with validation rules to ensure data integrity:
+- Priority — a dropdown menu from which the user selects the task’s priority level (_High_, _Medium_, _Low_).

+The form is designed with validation rules to ensure data integrity:
-- Empty fields are not accepted, preventing the creation of tasks without essential information
+- Empty fields are not accepted, preventing the creation of tasks without essential information.
-- Due date cannot be set to a past date, ensuring that deadlines are always in the present or future This validation helps maintain a reliable and consistent task list, avoiding invalid or incomplete entries.
+- Due date cannot be set to a past date, ensuring that deadlines are always in the present or future.

+This validation helps maintain a reliable and consistent task list, avoiding invalid or incomplete entries.

 ### Managing tasks